AnyLog-co/documentation/data management/image mapping.md

 ```
 Specifying the dbms is mandatory.
 All the other parameters are optional and serve as a filter.
 * Limit sets a cap on the number of files listed.
-* Date is a 6 digits date in the format YYMMDD and limits the listed file by the update date.
+* Date is a 6-digits date in the format YYMMDD and limits the listed file by the update date.

 The following examples retrieve list of files assigned to a table (and their file size):
 ```anylog